NEET Physics Dual Nature Of Radiation And Matter Notes

 NEET Physics Dual Nature of Radiation and Matter Experimental Observations of Photoelectric Effect 3

-4. Photoelectric effect is an instantaneous process.
+4. The photoelectric effect is an instantaneous process.

 Einstein’s Explanation for Photoelectric Effect